opensanctions/yente/README.md

 By default, `yente` will query `data.opensanctions.org` every 30 minutes to check for an updated build of the database.
 If an updated version is found, an indexing process will be spawned and load the data into the ElasticSearch index.

+You can change this behaviour in two ways:

+* Edit the [crontab](https://crontab.guru/) specification for `schedule` in your `manifest.yml` (see below) in order to run the auto-update process at a different interval.
+Setting the `schedule` to `null` will disable automatic data updates entirely.

+* If you wish to manually run an indexing process, you can do so by calling the script `yente/reindex.py` in the application.
+For example, in a docker-compose based environment, the full command would be: `docker-compose run app python3 yente/reindex.py`.

+OpenSanctions uses these two options in conjunction in order to move reindexing to a separate Kubernetes CronJob that allows for stricter resource management.

 ## Settings

 The API server has a few operations-related settings, which are passed as environment variables.
 The settings include: